Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Join Zoom/Join Zoom with analytics/readme.md

 ## Use Case examples

 * Collecting information for usage as we had done above
-* User Satifaction Surveys
+* User Satisfaction Surveys
-* Resevoir to store information to GET, rather than POST
+* Reservoir to store information to GET, rather than POST
 * Probably more too, Power Automate has A LOT of integrations, I suggest you explore.

 ## Deployment